insberr/scs-syntax-highlighting/README.md

-# scs README

-copying an example moment
+# Schedule Script (scs) Language Features

-Schedule Script Syntax Highlighting.
+Schedule Script was built for [Schedule Personalizer](https://github.com/insberr/)

+The file extension is `.scs`

 Its for Schedule Personalizer config files, dont worry about it.

-I am lazy so yeah.
+Language features for Schedule Personalizer config files.
+Its doesnt do much other than that at the moment.

 ## Features

-Syntax highlighting for Schedule Personalizer config files.
-Its doesnt do much other than that at the moment.
+- Syntax highlighting
+- Error detection

 ## Requirements

-It requires that you are using schedule personalizer or the schedule script language.
+It requires that you are using Schedule Personalizer or the Schedule Script language.

 ## Extension Settings